dhc-barnard/tutorials/Twine.md

 Suggested text:
  > This sure is a strange planet!
 It can't possibly be Earth.
 I must have gotten mixed up on my way here.
+When you are done editing, close the passage editor by using the Escape key or by clicking the "x" in the upper right corner.

 ![Editing text again](https://github.com/dhc-barnard/tutorials/blob/master/images/Twine/15-%20text%203.png)

-Close the passage editor by using the Escape key or by clicking the "x" in the upper right corner.

 ### Step 8 - Finish and Save your Story